Darth M. Newman

 Darth's trial experience includes a federal jury trial, a Delaware Chancery Court trial, other state court trials and arbitrations.
 He has briefed several appeals in federal and state court, argued an appeal before the New Jersey Appellate Division, and briefed and argued various motions in federal and state court.
 He helped secure an en banc Federal Circuit decision striking down a portion of the Lanham Act as unconstitutional; that decision was later unanimously affirmed by the United States Supreme Court.
 Examples of written decisions he has obtained appear below.
 Darth is also a skilled negotiator with a track record of resolving otherwise intractable disputes short of trial.

 He is admitted to practice before the Third Circuit, Sixth Circuit, Federal Circuit, Eastern District of Pennsylvania, Western District of Pennsylvania and the District of New Jersey federal courts, and is a member of the New York, Pennsylvania, and New Jersey bars.
 Darth has also appeared pro hac vice in courts from California to Florida.
-An active member of his County Bar Association, Darth is the Vice Chair of the Professional Ethics Committee and belongs to the Federal Court Section.
+An active member of his County Bar Association, Darth is the Chair of the Professional Ethics Committee and belongs to the Federal Court Section.

 Before joining Pollock Cohen, Darth gained experience at national and regional firms and a litigation boutique.